speeduino/wiki.js/configuration/VE_table.md

 * **Final value:** 72

 ### Added
-This is a blended fuel mode that is very similar to the above `Multipled %` mode.
+This is a blended fuel mode that is very similar to the above `Multiplied %` mode.
 The only difference between the two is that instead of multiplying the values from the primary and secondary tables, the 2 are added together.

 This is a less commonly used mode, but is an alternative in the same setups that you would use `Multiplied %`